jfmatth/investing/_kubernetes/README.md

 All installs are HELM v3 charts

+1. Install the PGO Operator

-1. Install the Database
+2. Install the Database
     - Restore from backup if necessary

-2. Install the App
+3. Install the App